 - T2: The tumor is more than 2 cm (0.79 in) but less than 5 cm (1.97 in) across.

-- T4: The tumor can be of any size, but it is growing into the chest wall or skin.
+- T4: The tumor can be of any size but is growing into the chest wall or skin.
 This category includes inflammatory breast cancer.

-Tumor size is just one of the factors that doctors consider when determining the stage of a person’s breast cancer.
-Other factors include:
+Tumor size is just one of several factors that doctors consider when determining the stage of a person’s breast cancer.
+Other factors include the below.

 Lymph node status